asakura42/aeneas/docs/source/clitutorial.rst

 .. note::
     If you are interested in synchronizing at **word granularity**, it is highly suggested to use:

     1. MFCC nonspeech masking;
     2. a **multilevel text format**, even if you are going to use only the timings for the finer granularity;
-    3. better TTS engines, like Festival or AWS/Nuance TTS API;
+    3. better TTS engines, like AWS Polly TTS API;

     as they generally yield more accurate timings.